juicedata/juicefs-csi-driver/docs/en/administration/troubleshooting-cases.md

 44s         Warning   FailedPreStopHook   pod/juicefs-xxx   PreStopHook failed
 ```

-A worse case is JuiceFS Client process entering uninterruptible sleep (D) state, mount pod cannot be deleted and will stuck at Terminating state, the attached cgroup cannot be deleted either, causing kubelet to produce the following error:
+A worse case is JuiceFS Client process entering uninterruptible sleep (D) state, Mount Pod cannot be deleted and will stuck at Terminating state, the attached cgroup cannot be deleted either, causing kubelet to produce the following error:

 ```
 Failed to remove cgroup (will retry)" error="rmdir /sys/fs/cgroup/blkio/kubepods/burstable/podxxx/xxx: device or resource busy